mik-jozef/chalk/notes.md

     Range<int> implements Iterable<int>;
   }
 ```
+similar to the limit state of ITTMs
   function call-else for defining a value if a function does not terminate?
-  similar to the limit state of ITTMs
+    this is too general - it would solve its own halting problem
   ```
     prd foo() >> foo()